harlan-zw/nuxt-webpack-optimisations/README.md

 `nuxt-webpack-optimisations` is a collection of webpack config changes that will let you speed up your build times and audit them.

-By making smarter and riskier assumptions on how you want to run your environment in development, this module can speed up your development by at least **2x ☃️ cold**, with **"instant" 🔥 hot starts**.
+By making smarter and riskier assumptions on how you want to run your environment in development, this module has been benchmarked to reduce your build time by **50% when cold ☃** , **95%+ when hot 🔥**.

 ### How risky are we talking